transalte/transalte.github.io/_docs/aasp_L01_monosynth.md

 # Basic Monosynth Overview

-This lession is an introduction to building a basic monophonic subtractive synth.
+This lesson is an introduction to building a basic monophonic subtractive synth.
 The fundamentals of a synth will be covered including MIDI data processing, oscillators, tuning and envelopes.

 ---